johnreybacal/the-20-games-challenge/02/jetpack_joyride/README.md

      - `lerp` transition values by percentage / ease in
  - `get_gravity`: uses calculated gravity from project and Area2D gravity overrides
  - [`GPUParticles2D` only collides against `LightOcluder2D`](https://forum.godotengine.org/t/how-to-make-particles2d-collide-with-collisionshape2d-and-tilemap/95813/4?u=johnreybacal)
+ - Physics material override for `RigidBody2D`
+   - bounce!!!
+ - Using `Callable` to bind a parameter
+   - Connecting a signal with no argument to a method that has a parameter
+      - Used `Callable.bind` to bind the needed argument

 ## TODO
  - UI